COVID-19 Updates: Taking steps to return to normal.

 Nominations for the bi-annual Agriculture Hall of Fame are now closed and will re-open in early 2024.

 The Alberta Agriculture Hall of Fame was created in 1951 to recognize individuals on a biennial cycle who have made significant contributions to the agriculture and food industry and to the development and sustainability of rural life in Alberta.

-Alberta Agriculture and Forestry ceremonially inducts up to 3 individuals every 2 years.
-The Selection Panel is appointed by the Deputy Minister of Agriculture and Forestry and is comprised of a cross-section of panellists representing Alberta's agriculture industry.
+Alberta Agriculture, Forestry and Rural Economic Development ceremonially inducts up to 3 individuals every 2 years.
+The Selection Panel is appointed by the Deputy Minister of Agriculture, Forestry and Rural Economic Development and is comprised of a cross-section of panellists representing Alberta's agriculture industry.

 Nominators may submit a nomination on behalf of an organization or independently as individuals.